tttapa/py-build-cmake/examples/minimal/README.md

 your main CMakeLists.txt file.
 The `-j` flag enables parallel builds, and the `install_components` option defines which CMake components to install.
 In this example, the `python_modules` component is defined in src/CMakeLists.txt.
+The `minimum_version` option defines which version of CMake is required to build this project.
+If this version or newer is not found in the PATH, it is added as a build requirement and installed by the build frontend (e.g. pip) before building.
 There are many other options, see the py-build-cmake documentation for more details.